Skip to main content

 • Add operands.

-• Within an operand, set operator equal to And or Or to nest a group.
+• Inside an operand expression, set operator equal to And or Or to add the nested group.

 Combine filters and search operators